Cubital Tunnel Syndrome

 NEAMAN PLASTIC SURGERY | SALEM, CORVALLIS, EUGENE, + PORTLAND, OREGON

 If you have pain, numbness and tingling in the forearm, hand, and/or fingers you may have Cubital Tunnel Syndrome.
 It is caused by compression of the ulnar nerve as it passes around the bony prominence on the medial part of the elbow (“Funny Bone”).
-Salem plastic surgeon Dr. Keith C. Neaman has extensive training and experience in the treatment of Cubital Tunnel Syndrome.
+Salem plastic surgeons Dr. Keith C. Neaman and Dr. Dustin Christiansen have extensive training and experience in the treatment of Cubital Tunnel Syndrome.
 To schedule your personal consultation, please call Neaman Plastic Surgery at 844-338-5445; left untreated, permanent dysfunction of the hand and fingers may result.